The Engineering Approach to Dating

 Now with that in mind, you want to do a little bit of market research.
 What appeals to your target customers?
 What are your strengths and weaknesses?
 Do your strengths or weaknesses appeal to certain groups more than others?
 You want to target groups where you’re more likely to be valued for your strengths.

-For example, as a straight, Asian Canadian man who is not the most physically attractive, but is fairly well-off financially and career-wise, I know that it will be more difficult to attract women who place a higher value on appearance.
+For example, as a straight, Asian Canadian man who is not the most physically attractive, but is fairly well-off financially and career-wise, I know that it will be more difficult attracting women who place a higher value on appearance.
 I think I would have an easier time attracting more traditional women who value financial stability, as well as longer-term relationships, which leads me to target regions and cultures that are more conservative with stronger family values.

 Step 1: Logistics — Reaching your target customers